 Are there any risks involved?

 Meticulous technique and skill are required with the TCA CROSS procedure to ensure that there is no additional scarring, pigmentation changes, or worsening of the scars.
-For this reason, it is highly recommended that you obtain this treatment from a board-certified cosmetic dermatologist like Dr. Jason Emer, a specialist in acne and acne scarring treatments.
+For this reason, it is highly recommended that you obtain this treatment from a board-certified dermatologist like Dr. Jason Emer, a specialist in acne and acne scarring treatments.

 Is it painful?